brandonplank/PlankFilza/README.md

 PlankFilza for iOS 14.3  (A9 -> A14)
 by Brandon Plank (@_bplank)

-To download the iPA, run this comman (Updated June 2021 for anyone wanting to use it)(idk why you would but eh)
+To download the iPA, run this command (Updated June 2021 for anyone wanting to use it)(idk why you would but eh)

 ```c
 /bin/bash -c "$(curl -fsSL https://cdn.brandonplank.org/combine.sh)"